MesihK/prost/README.md

 Following commands can be used to create databases and perform homology search.

 ```
-prost makedb db/sp.fa db/sp.prdb
+prost.py makedb db/sp.fa db/sp.prdb
-prost makedb db/covid.fa db/covid.prdb
+prost.py makedb db/covid.fa db/covid.prdb
-prost search --thr 0.05 --jobs 8 db/covid.prdb db/sp.prdb results
+prost.py search --thr 0.05 --jobs 8 db/covid.prdb db/sp.prdb results
-prost searchsp --thr 0.05 --jobs 8 db/covid.prdb results
+prost.py searchsp --thr 0.05 --jobs 8 db/covid.prdb results
-prost tosjonwp -a -i 'info' results.tsv website
+prost.py tosjonwp -a -i 'info' results.tsv website
 ```

 * `makedb`: creates a PROST database from given fasta file.
 The fasta file usually contains more than one entry.
 * `search`: searches a query database agains a target database.
 Query database can contain one or more sequences embedded using makedb command. `--thr` can be used to specify an e-value threshold.
 The default threshold is 0.05.
 You can paralelize the search by using `--jobs` option.
 * `searchsp`: searches a query database agains a SwissProt February 2023 database.
 Performs GO enrichment analysis on found homologs.
 Query database can contain one or more sequences embedded using makedb command.
 Again `--thr` can be used to specify an e-value threshold.  `--gothr` can be used to specifiy different e-value threshold for GO enrichment analysis.
-`searchsp` produces a tab seprataed file `.tsv` This file can be converted into a `.json` file that can be used with the tool [JSONWP](https://jsonwp.onrender.com/) using the command `prost tojsonwp -i 'Here is an info string to shown on website' results.tsv website`
+`searchsp` produces a tab seprataed file `.tsv` This file can be converted into a `.json` file that can be used with the tool [JSONWP](https://jsonwp.onrender.com/) using the command `prost.py tojsonwp -i 'Here is an info string to shown on website' results.tsv website`
 Here is an example result:
 ![jsonwp1](asset/jsonwp1.png)
 ![jsonwp2](asset/jsonwp2.png)